br0hgue/inlusio-game/README.md

 # inlusio

-An indie adventure game developed by two high school studends.
+An indie adventure game developed by me

 The game is based on [this](https://docs.unity3d.com/2019.4/Documentation/ScriptReference/) documentation along with many Brackeys tutorials.